 Here's a summary of the updates:

-- Toe Bumper — One of our biggest concerns in the original F-Lite 235 was the lack of rubber toe bumper that the Reebok Nano and Nike Metcon both have.
-As if Inov-8 read our minds (or our reviews), they added a new rubber bumper this year for increased durability.
-We haven't tested it to see how effective it is yet, but we're excited to see it.
+- Toe Bumper — One of our biggest concerns in the original F-Lite 235 was the lack of rubber toe bumper that the Reebok Nano 8 and Nike Metcon 4 both have.

-Because I would stack these shoes up pretty high with the top contenders, the Reebok Nano's, it is difficult to choose specific applications that they excel at, but only because they perform so well in all facets.
-That being said, of all the shoe's within the CrossFit industry I have tested, I firmly believe these shoes are the best for the purpose of running.
-This is a quality of the shoe that really separates it from many others, as creating shoes that are comfortable for running is proving to be the most difficult task for companies to pin down.
-I would also say that the lightweight design of these shoes makes them ideal for most every WOD.
+We rank the F-Lite 235 V2 second best minimalist shoe behind the New Balance Minimus 40 and fourth overall behind including the Reebok Nano 8 and Nike Metcon 4.
+This is a quality of the shoe that really separates it from many others, as creating shoes that are fairly comfortable for running is proving to be the most difficult task for companies to pin down.
+The lightweight design of these shoes makes them ideal for most every WOD.

-I think Inov-8 has done a really great job with their new F-Lite 235.
-Much like the MetCon's, because this is only their first shoe designed specifically with CrossFit in mind, they will quickly find the ins and outs of what their customers are looking for in a product.
-As of now, Inov-8 has already built themselves a really strong foundation with this first model, so the only way is up from here.
-The only thing I hope is that they don't sacrifice on these shoes' comfort during running to make up for other aspects of the shoe that might be lacking.
+Inov-8 has done an excellent job with the F-Lite 235.
+Much like the Metcons, because this is only their first shoe designed specifically with CrossFit in mind, they will quickly find the ins and outs of what their customers are looking for in a product.
+As of now, Inov-8 has built themselves a solid foundation with this first model, with the only way to go being up.